 Plan on not looking at the camera just as much as you do look at it!
 I love getting interactive photos of you with your kids.
 Talking with them, being silly, tickling, snuggling, stealing kisses, and just holding onto them.
 Showing your bond and connection with your babies (even the grown up babies) is what these sessions are all about.
 So, embrace the candid moments!

-- Wash your kiddos' faces REALLY well right before you start your session.
+Wash your kiddos' faces REALLY well right before you start your session.
 Eyes, noses, and around the mouths are always prone to sneaky distractions and my camera picks up EVERYTHING.
+If it’s runny nose season, bring tissues!!
+I do NOT edit snotty noses since that is something we can easily fix at the shoot.
+So, if you want your kids faces to look clean in the photos… make them clean in real life.
 I always try to do close up photos of those sweet faces, so we don't want them to get upstaged by a boogie or eye crusty.

 So excited to work with you and your family!!!
 Can't wait!